peterVG/arkly-research-notes/README.md

 <a href="https://vangarderen.net/assets/pdfs/IDCC2010-Archivematica_concept_poster.pdf"><img width="80%" alt="Screenshot 2024-07-17 at 4 40 13 AM" src="https://github.com/user-attachments/assets/ce630741-073a-4f48-9f55-b3b680ce99af"></a>

 2010 - Introduce the Archivematica vision and roadmap as a [paper at the 7th International Conference on Preservation of Digital Objects](https://vangarderen.net/assets/pdfs/iPres2010_Using_MicroServices_and_Open_Source_Software.pdf) (iPres) in Vienna, Austria

+2012 - Report on Archivematica project milestones in a [paper at the 10th iPres conference](https://vangarderen.net/assets/pdfs/iPres2013-Realizing_the_Archivematica_vision.pdf).